gerardroche/sublime-phpunit/README.md

 ### phpunit.php_executable

-The PHP executable used to run PHPUnit.
+The PHP executable used when running PHPUnit.
 The default is to use the executable found on the system PATH.

 All environment variables and user place-holders are expanded e.g. `~` and `$HOME` will expand to the user home directory.